 Payment platforms are the most dynamic solution.
-These accept multiple currencies and come with tools for freelancers such as invoice customization.
+These accept multiple currencies and come with tools for freelancers such as invoice customization or free invoice templates.
 Unlike banks, most —but not all— are free of maintenance fees.
 Some of the most popular platforms are:

 The main issue with these platforms is that workers still have to withdraw their funds and convert them to local currency.
 For doing so, some offer wire transfers to local banks and even their own cards for using funds.
 Moreover, there are also the options of exchanger sites like Airtm, P2P platforms that allow currency exchanging.
 Most of the time, they offer a better exchange rate.

 Another downside of using payment platforms in working remotely for a US company is that these are not banks.
 At the end of the day, payment platforms are not meant for storing money.

 Cryptos are an established alternative to payment platforms.
 Like them, cryptos can be exchanged for different currencies in P2P platforms like Binance.
 Also, stable coins offer a cutting-edge alternative to banking for storing funds.

 Perhaps a downside of crypto is that employers may not be familiar with these transactions.
 Still, many US companies use payroll platforms to pay their full-time international contractors.
 Platforms like Deel allow companies to pay with a traditional payment method (such as credit card or bank transfer) and contractors to withdraw their earnings in crypto.